adilJamshad/assessment-finlex/README.md

 ## Running end-to-end tests

-Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
+Run `npm run e2e` to execute the end-to-end tests via [Cypress](https://www.cypress.io/).

+## Workflow

+When the app loads, employee data from http://dummy.restapiexample.com is fetched and it is populated on the screen,

+## Stack

+Angular with custom components on the frontend using Ngrx/store as state management library.
+For unit testing and integration testing, Karma is being used.
+For end to end testing, cypress is being used.

-## Further help
+## Demo App

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).
+I have hosted the demo app on Heroku at https://assessment-finlex.herokuapp.com/